 Born in Nebraska in 1854, Susette had French and Native American ancestry.
 That year the United States government promised the Omaha tribe would keep 300,000 acres of their land for their reservation.
 Susette's father believed the Omaha must accept this to survive the surge of white settlers moving west.
 Young Susette learned to read and write English at the reservation missionary school.

 But-- as often happened-- corrupt government agents pocketed tribal funds while doling out shoddy goods and poor food.
 The Omaha faced hunger and suffering.
 And they knew, like other tribes, that treaties did not protect them from the threat of removal to Indian Territory, an arid, harsh land in present-day Oklahoma.

 This happened to the Omaha's neighbors, the Ponca.
-In 1868 the government mistakenly handed over the Ponca's homeland to another tribe, so the Ponca had to go.
-In May 1877 soldiers drove 700 Ponca south "as one would drive a herd of ponies."
+In 1868 the government mistakenly handed over the Ponca's homeland to another native nation.
+In May 1877 United States' soldiers drove 700 Ponca south to Indian Territory "as one would drive a herd of ponies."
 Susette witnessed their plight first hand.
 If this could happen to the peaceful Ponca, and so many other tribes, why not the Omaha?

 Susette wrote the President, the Indian Commissioner, the Secretary of the Interior.
 "Because I am an Indian can you order me to the Indian Territory, New Mexico, or any place you please, and I be powerless to appeal to any law for protection?" she wrote.
 But the government could do what it pleased.